A 5-step process for songwriter learning groups

 - Use a wide range of criteria.
 These can include:

-- Alexander Massey’s Songwriting Hexagon © and it’s sub-categories
+- Alexander Massey’s Songwriting Pentagon © and it’s sub-categories

 - Other models, tips, books, websites articles, workshops etc on songwriting